jnyaanga/joynyaanga/content/post/2021-09-16-scanpy/index.markdown

 import scanpy as sc
 ```

-In this post I will analyze a freely available dataset from 10X genomics.
-This dataset contains information from 2,700 single Peripheral Blood Mononuclear cells (PBMCs) that were sequenced on the Illumina NextSeq 500.
+In this post I will analyze a freely available data set from 10X genomics.
+This data set contains information from 2,700 single Peripheral Blood Mononuclear cells (PBMCs) that were sequenced on the Illumina NextSeq 500.
 You can download the raw data [here](https://cf.10xgenomics.com/samples/cell/pbmc3k/pbmc3k_filtered_gene_bc_matrices.tar.gz).

 The first step is to read the count matrix into an `AnnData` object -- an annotated data matrix.
 Simply, this object stores the count matrix together with any additional slots for information about the genes _(.var)_, cells _(.obs)_, or anything else _(.uns)_.